 Many organizations today look primarily at access that is directly assigned to employees, contractors, or contingent workers.
 But nested access, or access relationships stacked and hidden underneath the top tier of access, are often overlooked and not well understood.
 Why?
 Because assigning one entitlement that has nested access can actually create more access than anticipated and open the organization to more risk.

-How to Start Revealing Critical Access Risks
+Start Revealing Critical Access Risks

-Start Revealing Critical Access Risks in Your Organization
+Start Managing Access Risks in Your Organization